 Listen While You Sleep

-This a bit of a strange one and something for the Tim Ferriss type personalities.
+A hack for the Tim Ferriss-type personalities.
 The idea is based on studies around listening to foreign languages as you sleep.
 Sounds like a good plan.
 In theory, it could work.
 But in practice, it’s impractical.

 Not to mention the sleep interruption from voices in your head.
-Pass on this one unless your life depends on learning a new language.
 The only time I would consider this is when I’m flying.
 I can’t really sleep on a plane and the sleep I get is of poor quality so I might as well use the time to do something productive.
 Listen to audiotapes of the language of the country you’re heading too.
-With luck, you’ll learn a few words and they will be fresh in your mind.
+With luck, you’ll learn a few new words and they will be fresh in your mind.
 At worst, you’ll get bored and fall asleep.
 Either way, you’re ahead.
 Try Pimsleur’s Audio language learning tools.

 Listen To Music